Potential Tropical Storm Alberto Could Drench Gulf Coast This Weekend

 This weekend is the official start of summer, but for people living along the Gulf Coast, the holiday may be spent in the deluge of a tropical storm instead of at a cookout or watching fireworks.
-A slow-moving weather system is making its way toward the Gulf Coast and Southeastern sea board, and by the time it reaches landfall, the National Weather Service says there is a 40% chance that it will become the first tropical storm of 2018.
+A slow-moving weather system is making its way toward the Gulf Coast and Southeastern seaboard, and by the time it reaches landfall, the National Weather Service says there is a 40 percent chance that it will become the first tropical storm of 2018.
 Its name would be Alberto.
 The system is currently located east of Belize in the Carribean Sea.
 It’s expected to reach the U.S. mainland late Saturday.

 The presence of a strong wind shear, dry air, and surface temperatures barely warm enough to support tropical formation means that if the system does develop into Tropical Storm Alberto, it will be fairly weak and not well organized.
 As it makes its way toward the gulf by Thursday, Cuba, the Cayman Islands, and much of Florida are expected to experience heavy rainfall.
 Whether tropical or subtropical developments occur or not, USA Today reports that meteorologists are calling for downpours heavy enough to cause flooding in parts of Florida and into the Southeastern portion of the United States from Friday through Monday.